 Show here is the RRS adapters and the Nikon SB-R200s attached.

 If you need a small lighted led product table and do not mind paying the price go for it - Otherwise make your own or take a serious Google search dive - like this one.

 Because the flexible arms allow for attaching 1/4 inch screw on items, I purchased 4 Really Right Stuff FA-QR200 adapters for my Nikon SB-R200 Wireless Speedlights which I also own.
 If you have not seen Nikon's SB-R200s and Nikon's R1C1 macro setup, take a look, link below.
 Now with the adapters, I can use LED or traditional remote flash.
 Additionally, I went ahead and purchased a 1 to 4 extension cord providing 5 outlets to plug all the adapters into and keep it tucked under the table where I work so when I use the setup as a Led table it will help with the wiring challenges as mentioned.
 Otherwise, I will use it primarily as a wireless remote flash setup which for me is the better method.

-The future: I plan on replacing this setup with the following;
+I plan on replacing this setup with the following;

 LitEnergy 24.3 Inch Diagonal A3 LED Portable Light Table for Tracing ($80.00)

 (4) White OxyLED OxyRead T34 Dimmable Eye-Care LED Desk Lamp, Clip-On Book Light, Flexible Gooseneck Table Light, 2 Brightness Level & 3 Light Color, White ($15.00 ea = $60.00)

 | Cheaper Replacement using off the shelf products